top of page

 VA Loans offer a fantastic avenue for eligible home buyers to purchase their dream house without making any down payment.
 As members of the U.S. military, veterans, and surviving spouses, you qualify for this amazing benefit.

-It works perfectly even when your FICO credit score is just 600!
-With VA Loans, not only can you buy your primary residence with no down payment but also enjoy financial assistance for closing costs and accept gift funds from family or friends.
+It works perfectly even when your FICO credit score is just 580!
+With VA Loans, not only can you buy your primary residence with no down payment but also are able to receive financial assistance for closing costs and accept gift funds from family or friends.

 🎯 USDA Loans